-Procedure: The rifle is loaded with 10 rounds with hammer down and lever closed and staged in the doorway of the stage coach, the shotgun is open and empty and staged on the horses at the left and pistol are loaded with 5 rounds each with hammer down on empty chamber and holstered.
+Procedure: The rifle is loaded with 10 rounds with hammer down and lever closed and staged on the PDT.
+The shotgun is open and empty and staged on the PDT, Pistol are loaded with 5 rounds each with hammer down on empty chamber and holstered.